lmc-eu/spirit-design-system/docs/contribution/e2e-testing.md

 2. **Discovers components** that contain an `index.html` file

-3. **Creates a test for each component** that:
+3. **Creates a visual regression test for each component** that:

    - Navigates to the component demo page
-   - Waits for page resources to load
-   - Hides dynamic content from visual tests
    - Captures a full-page screenshot for visual regression testing

 4. **Filters components**:
    - Components listed in `IGNORED_TESTS` array are skipped
    - Unstable components (prefixed with `unstable_`) are tested but failures only log warnings

-**This means most components require no test code**—simply adding an `index.html` demo page is sufficient for automatic E2E coverage.
+**This means most components require no test code**—simply adding an `index.html` demo page is sufficient for automatic visual regression coverage.

 ### 2. Component-Specific Tests